yalsaffar/S3TVR/readme.md

 ## Latency Performance

 Latency is a critical metric for evaluating the efficiency of real-time speech-to-speech translation systems.
-The S3TVR model has been benchmarked for both English and Spanish translations, providing insights into its performance under various conditions.
-The following table summarizes the average, best-case, and worst-case latencies recorded for the model:
+The S3TVR Framework has been benchmarked for both English and Spanish translations, providing insights into its performance under various conditions.
+The following table summarizes the average, best-case, and worst-case latencies recorded for the Framework:

 | Metric      | English       | Spanish       |
 |-------------|---------------|---------------|